 Red Feather Lakes dispersed camping should not be missed.
 It’s a beautiful area with numerous options for camping of all types.
 Gorgeous lakes are ready for a good swim, and plenty of peaks need to be conquered to see stunning views.
 It is a unique part of the state with large boulder outcroppings spotted throughout, and heavily forested nearly everywhere.
 Avoid the people and avoid I-70 with this Colorado gem.

 Don’t forget to pack everything you need!
-Check out our Essential Camping Gear List for tons of tips and our list of 25 Cool Camping Gadgets!
+Check out our Essential Camping Gear List for tons of tips.
+Or read our Top 9 Spots for Camping Near Winter Park.

 The undeveloped camp sites are burned down and when it rains, it flows right off the land, flooding your site!
 Fires are banned and for good reason, it was heartbreaking to see “my meadow” burnt to a crisp!